tjol/ckdl/doc/ckdl-api.rst

         .. note::

-            The string is nul-terminated, but may also contain nul characters.
+            The string is null-terminated, but may also contain null characters.

     .. c:member:: size_t len